muratk5n/thirdwave/en/README.md

 ---

-Mixmey in Asia Minor has prods for 'fruite leather'.
+Mixmey in Asia Minor has prods for this fruit leather.
 It is advertised as 100% fruit, I'm sure it's true, bcz prod is incredibly easy to make, doesn't take much processing nor additives.

 ---